Center for Sex Positive Culture: History

-Founded in 1999 as the Seattle Sex Positive Community Center.
+The organization was founded in 1999 as the Seattle Sex Positive Community Center.
 Socially speaking, it is an outgrowth of Allena Gabosch's Beyond the Edge Cafe, which hosted BDSM related events.
 Several regulars of the cafe started discussing getting a dedicated space for their activities.
 One famously quoted "It would be great if we could get 200 members."
 In fact the idea became more popular than they envisioned; in its first year The Wet Spot registered about 2,000 members.
 In September 2007, they reached 10,000 registered members, although not all of them are current members.
 In 2007 the organization also changed its name to the Center for Sex Positive Culture and opened a second, "annex" building.

 In November 2008 the Center for Sex Positive Culture was scrutinized in a KOMO-TV report regarding the Center's non-profit status, and the sexual activities which occur there.
 The story was criticized by Dan Savage and others for inaccuracies, and was later pulled from the station's website.

 Building problems with new space, shutdown and acquisition of a new space

-The Center lost its long term home in late 2016 when the building they were in was sold to developers, and rebuilt as a commercial storage facility.
-The Center was supposed to open in a new building at 1514 NW 46th Street, in the Ballard section of Seattle in the summer of 2017.
-However, the new space fell through due to unexpected major seismic upgrades required by the City of Seattle.
-In April 2018 the Foundation announced a name change to The Pan Eros Foundation and that a new home location for both the Foundation and the Center had been acquired.

-In the new space at Gallery Erato, The CSPC regrouped under the leadership of a new board, and started organizing events again, though at a lower frequency than the original location in Ballard.
+In the new space at Gallery Erato, The CSPC regrouped under the leadership of a new board, and started organizing events again, though at a lower frequency than the original location in Interbay.
 At the start of the COVID-19 global pandemic, both CSPC and Pan-Eros were required to cease in-person operations as of March 2020, which also led to the cancellation of that year's Seattle Erotic Arts Festival.
 Both organizations pivoted to online events, and in the middle of 2021, resumed some events with limited capacity and protective-measures in place.